pivotal-cf/pivotal-ui/docs/components/dropdowns.md

 - Dropdown
 ---

 Use dropdowns as navigation menus.
+If you want to render a select see [Select](/components/select).

 ```jsx
 //title=Basic dropdown